-Last Thursday evening I was one of three panel members invited to participate in an open forum with local Camberwell business owners and traders.
+I was one of three panel members invited to participate in an open forum with local Camberwell business owners and traders to discuss social media for business.
 Given Melbourne put on some ridiculously wet weather, the turnout was pleasing with what felt like an almost full venue.

-Here I am pictured below with Kerry Daly from Camberwell Business, Megan Barrow from JoElla Marketing and Sue Ellson from Newcomers Network and Global Mobility Network.
+Here I’m pictured with Kerry Daly from Camberwell Business, Megan Barrow from JoElla Marketing and Sue Ellson from Newcomers Network and Global Mobility Network.

 The evening started with some informal networking, a bite to eat and a cuppa.
 The evening was organised by ‘Plan Ahead Events Camberwell‘ who did a fine job ensuring the evening ran smoothly.
 The panel members were then invited to take their seats… centre stage!
 Anyone who knows me well, public speaking is not really my thing but I felt the panel format was less intimidating and I certainly have a story to share from my own success social media has brought to my business.
 And guess what?
 I really wasn’t at all nervous!